WE'VE GOT YOU COVERED

 With proper care, a slate roof can last for over a century, making it a great investment for any property.
 Slate is a natural stone that is extremely durable and resistant to fire, making it an excellent choice for homes in areas prone to wildfires.
 Additionally, slate roofs are available in a variety of colors and textures, allowing you to customize the look of your home.
 While slate roofs require professional installation due to their weight and fragility, they are relatively low maintenance once installed.
 With their timeless beauty and exceptional durability, slate roofs are a great choice for homeowners looking for a long-lasting roofing solution.

-Deck
+Step 1: Deck

 Before your contractor can install the new roof, they will remove the old shingles and roofing material down to the deck.
 Then they will evaluate the deck for damage and make any necessary repairs.
-Once the repairs are complete, your contractor will begin installing the components of your new roof.
+Once the repairs are complete, your contractor will begin installing the components of our new roof.

 Step 2 of roofing diagram.

-Ice & Water
+Step 2: Ice & Water

 First, the Ice & Water self-sealing underlayment adheres to the roof deck and seals around nail penetrations, protecting rakes, eaves, and critical flashings from water infiltration.
 Ice & Water is essential around critical transitions and roof penetrations, providing an extra layer of protection from wind, rain, ice, and snow trying to penetrate your roofing system.